-- 0) All recitations (except those specifically marked in the schedule of classes) are live and in person. - 1) You will be given a math assessment on the first day of recitation.
-Please do the best you can it's designed to let you know if you need help with basic mathematical principles.
-This is worth 1% of your grade. - 2) You will be given homework assignments every week.
+1) You will be given a math assessment on the first day of recitation.
+Please do the best you can - it's designed to let you know if you need help with basic mathematical principles.
+This is worth 1% of your grade.

+2) You will be given homework assignments twice each week (Mondays and Wednesdays).
 All problems will need to be completed by the following recitation.
-About half of these will be discussed in class, the other half will be handed in and graded.
+About half of these will be discussed in class (via zoom), the other half will be handed in and graded.
 You will not know which are which.
 Each student will lead at least two homework discussions during the course of the semester.
 You will be selected at random to lead a discussion.